-OEA dues proposed in this budget recommended by the OEA Board of Directors are based on a formula that calculates the dues based on the current year beginning salary on the State Minimum Salary Schedule (SMSS) as of September 1 times .00877.
-As of February, the beginning salary for this budget proposal is \$36,601.
-Under that SMSS, the calculation establishes a dues amount for 2020-21 of \$321 for certified and \$139 for support professional membership.
-If the legislature enacts a change in the State Minimum Salary Schedule for the 2021-22 membership year, the dues amount for certified members would change consistent with the formula.
+OEA dues proposed in this budget recommended by the OEA Board of Directors are based on a formula that calculates the dues based on the current year beginning salary on the State Minimum Salary Schedule (SMSS) as of September 1 multiplied by .00877.
+The beginning salary for this proposed budget remains at \$36,601.
+Under that SMSS, the calculation establishes a continuation of our current dues amount for 2022-2023 of \$321 for certified and \$139 for support professional membership.
+The dues formula does not mandate an OEA dues increase for this coming budget year.